Exr0nProjects/learn_cpp/problems/usaco/gold/2015dec/timing_log.md

 I didn't know how to do this problem, I kept thinking of it as some kind of DP.
 I did think that you needed to sort the cards, but I didn't get to making more observations past that.

+After looking at the solution, the problem is relatively simple.
+I didn't get either of the two key insights however, and perhaps didn't try hard enough.
+For future and real contests: **Try harder--look for properties if nothing comes to mind**.

 #### Problem 2:

 I originally thought that I could do a two stage simple knapsack, but my frame was `dp[i][1]` = the most value you can get up to `i`, which I thought would break because the `/2` on drinking water would get over written by other values.